-With a CPI estimate of 5.4%, this translated to a price cap of CPI-11.67%, a significant and very welcome reduction in the real average tariff.
+With a CPI estimate of 5.4%, the Regulator's decision on the 2019/20 tariff application translated into a price cap of CPI-11.67%, a significant and very welcome reduction in the real average tariff.

-In our view, the primary objective in regulating a monopoly is not to prevent - at least in the short run - the monopoly from earning an economic (or supernormal) profit.
+In our view, the primary objective in regulating a monopoly is not to prevent - at least in the short run the monopoly from earning an economic (or supernormal) profit.

 The objective in regulating a monopoly should be to ensure that consumer surplus (that is, the difference between aggregate willingness to pay in respect of the quantity of services supplied, and the actual revenue earned in respect of the said quantity) is maximised to the extent that is possible.

 Our members are, arguably, the primary consumers of the TNPA's services.
 Other things being equal, consumer surplus is increased when price levels drop and the quantity of a particular good or service supplied increases.